 When should you plant them out?

-All of these questions and more are answered in my book, Seed Starting for Beginners.
+Find the answers to all of these questions and more in Seed Starting for Beginners.

 It feels like forever, but really it takes about 3-4 months to get from seed to fruit.
 That is an excruciatingly long time, but oh the joy of your first tomato from the garden.
 It is a delight every single year.